GayatriVadaparty/Portfolio/src/content/posts/01-Understanding DS with treasure hunt game.md

+---
+title: "Understanding Data Structures with a Treasure Hunt Game"
+publishedAt: 2022-06-15
+description: "I'll give you a bunch of tasks where you can assume and co-relate the situations here with data structures in Computer Science."
+isPublish: true
+---
 # Understanding Data Structures with a Treasure Hunt Game!

 Hi everyone!
 In this article, I'm going to explain data structures with a treasure hunt game!
 So, for all the beginners, who have just stepped into Computer Science, this is what you can find interesting!